MartinThoma/MartinThoma.github.io/_drafts/make-wordpress-faster.md

 	<li>88 files which could be cached by the browser and</li>
 	<li>3660 CSS rules which were not used.</li>
 </ul>
-{% caption align="alignnone" width="630" caption="Benchmark Before: Audit" url="../images/2011/09/Benchmark-Before-Audit.png" alt="Benchmark Before: Audit" height="385" class="size-full wp-image-1231" title="Benchmark Before: Audit" %}
+{% caption align="alignnone" width="630" caption="Benchmark Before: Audit" url="../images/2011/09/Benchmark-Before-Audit.png" alt="Benchmark Before: Audit" height="385" class="size-full wp-image-1231"  %}

 The page took about 17 seconds to load (rendering + downloading):